Sometimes, I compare myself to other patients.

 Uncanny circumstances aside, I often feel enormously guilty.
 Guilty because my “bad day” could be another patient’s goal, guilty because I can work, when so many other patients can’t, guilty because of how quickly I got a transplant, when I know how long others have waited.
 Sometimes I even feel guilty that I got the call at all.
 Because I did, somebody else didn’t.
 What would they have done with that chance?

-I know so much of this is illogical.
+So much of this is illogical.
 I understand how organ donation works.
 I know I didn’t “cheat”, and that if I hadn’t been the sickest potential recipient at the time, I would not have got this kidney, but still, over a year down the line, I’m still trying to get my head around it all.

 Back to the list my friend and I made after my transplant.
-It was never a “reverse bucket list” of sorts, but it was a collection of things I wanted, of things I felt like I should do now I was “healthy”.
+It was never a “reverse bucket list” of sorts, but it was a collection of things I felt like I should do now I was “healthy”.
 As if I had to prove how much my life had changed for the better.
 This list, and the things on it, seemed hugely symbolic and vitally important.

-Eighteen months later, I can’t remember what most of them were.
+Eighteen months later, I can’t even remember what most of them were.
 I think that says a lot.

 In the last year, I feel like I’ve done “everything and nothing”.